-2. For adult French Bulldogs the Tarhong raised feeders are ideal.
-We suggest a raised design for French Bulldogs and other breeds with deep chests to make it comfortable at feeding time.
+2. For adult French Bulldogs the Tarhong bowls are ideal.
+We suggest a slightly raised design for French Bulldogs and other breeds with deep chests to make it comfortable at feeding time.

 Frenchies can be prone to dry, cracked noses and paws, especially in cold weather.
 The Nose Balm from Wild Dog Co and the Paw Balm from Wildwash will help keep their skin moisturised and help any cracks heal.
 Both of these products are made from 100% natural ingredients and safe for your pet.

 There are a number of styles to consider when buying a bed for your new French Bulldog.
 The best option for puppies is a dog crate with matching cushion, cover and bumper set.
 The crate will keep them safe if you need to leave them on their own and is also great for potty training.
 The cover set will turn the bare, draughty cage into a sumptuous, cosy bed.
 When your puppy first comes home, you could buy a half size cushion and place puppy pads in the other half.
 Then as they grow older and become home trained, you can swap to a full size cushion.
 We’d suggest the medium size crate as this will then last them into adulthood.

 The Luxury Truffle Bed is perfect for ne French Bulldog Puppies.
 It will fit in to one half of your puppies crate whilst crate and potty training and also work as a stand-alone bed outside of the crate.